Why It’s Crucial to Understand The Social Media Marketing Funnel

 One of the most fundamental principles in digital marketing is the marketing funnel.
-The “marketing funnel” refers to the buyer’s journey a business leads their customer through from awareness to purchase.
-This visual is used to better understand consumer behavior in effort to send appropriate messaging and optimize conversion.
+The “marketing funnel” refers to the buyer’s journey as a business leads its customer from awareness to purchase.
+This visual helps to understand better consumer behavior to send appropriate messaging and optimize conversion.

 Social Media and the Marketing Funnel

-When social media was introduced as a marketing tactic, it was primarily thought of as an awareness tool and appeared at the top of the funnel.
-However, we have seen that social media has the power to influence consumers and apply to all stages of the funnel.
-Let’s take a closer look at each stage of the marketing funnel and how social media ties in.
+Social media marketing has evolved quickly into a fantastic business tactic.
+SMM (Social Media Marketing) once was considered an awareness tool that only appeared at the top of the funnel.
+Now we see that social media has the power to influence consumers in all stages of the funnel.
+Let’s take a closer look at each step of the marketing funnel and how social media ties in.

 The Four Stages of the Funnel

-The core stages of the traditional marketing funnel consists of 3 basic segments:
+The core stages of the traditional marketing funnel consist of 3 primary segments:

 Image via jcsocialmedia.com

 At the very top of the funnel is brand awareness, where a brand first catches potential consumers’ attention.
 In this stage, the consumer learns about the existing solution, product, or service.
 The type of content people are looking to consume in the awareness stage includes answers, resources, blogs, educational content, research data, opinions, and insight.

 Virtually every social network is another opportunity to get a brand’s content in front of new eyes.
 We recommend utilizing brand awareness ads on Facebook to reach your ideal target audience.
 This stage can be measured through impressions and reach.